NASA-Planetary-Science/sbmt-client/misc/programs/general/camera_est/README.txt

 must supply the pixel width and height of the image and the focal length of the camera in pixels.

-The initial guess as well as the corresponding image and pixel points must be placed in an input file with the following format: The first line must contain the initial guess of the spacecraft position expressed in Cartesian coordinates, where each of the 3 coordinates
+The initial guess as well as the corresponding image and model points must be placed in an input file with the following format: The first line must contain the initial guess of the spacecraft position expressed in Cartesian coordinates, where each of the 3 coordinates